Queen's College, Taunton: Present day

 The school sits in approximately 35 acre of grounds.

 Since the 1970s the school has been co-educational with both female and male boarding houses being present on the school grounds.
 In 2016 the school appointed their first female head teacher, Lorraine Earps.
-Earps was replaced by Julian Noad on the 12th August 2021.
+Earps was replaced by Julian Noad on 12 August 2021.

-The school is part of the Methodist trust.
+The school is part of the Methodist Independent Schools Trust.

-Pastoral system

-The prep school is split into four day houses and one boarding house, each accepting both boys and girls.
-The houses are named after local hill ranges: Quantocks, Brendons, Blackdowns and Mendips.
-The senior school operates a 'horizontal' pastoral system with students in year groups, each with a designated year lead.

 Notable former pupils

 Former pupils are known as Old Queenians, and include: